-Hopefully everyone can find something interesting here, if not let me know and I’ll see what I can do.
-Certainly students from Lockerbie Academy who study Physics or BGE Science should be on here, as this is where your work is stored.
+Hopefully everyone can find something interesting here, if not let me know and she’ll see what she can do.

-People who have made a great impression on me and affected my Physics teaching include:
+People who have made a great impression on her and affected her Physics teaching include:

 - Michael Birch: Physics Teacher, Chesterfield St. Helena School

 - Rob Gray: Hawick High School

 - Tom Balanowski: Linlithgow Academy